-In forming our opinion on the Financial Statements, which is not modified, we have considered the adequacy of:
+In forming our opinion on the Financial Statements, which is not modified, we draw your attention to:

 - The disclosures made in Notes 2 and 8 to the financial statements concerning the realisation of exploration and evaluation assets included as intangible assets in the Statement of Financial Position.
 The realisation of these assets is dependent on the successful further development and ultimate production of the mineral reserves and the availability of adequate finance.
-The financial statements do not include any adjustments in relation to these uncertainties and the ultimate outcome cannot at present be determined. - The disclosures made in notes 2, 12 and 13 to the financial statements which indicate that the company incurred a loss of €179,955 during the year ended 31 May 2013 and had net current liabilities of €1,207,778 at the Statement of Financial Position date.
-The directors have confirmed that they will not seek repayment of amounts owed to them by the company of €1,074,264 within 12 months of the date of approval of the financial statements unless the company has sufficient funds to repay such amounts.
-In addition the company has received confirmation from a related company that it will not seek repayment of amounts owed to it by the company of €119,306 within 12 months of the date approval of the financial statements unless the company has sufficient funds to repay such amounts, and has also received confirmation that its immediate funding requirements will continue to be met through increases in the shareholder loan, as explained in Note 13, to enable the company to discharge its current liabilities as they fall due.
-The directors have reviewed the projected cash flows for the company and on the basis of the projected cash flow information, the prospects for raising additional equity as required and taking into account the high potential of the acreage under licence, they consider it appropriate to prepare the financial statements on a going concern basis.
+The financial statements do not include any adjustments in relation to these uncertainties and the ultimate outcome cannot at present be determined. - The disclosures in notes 2 and 12 to the financial statements which indicate that the company incurred a loss of €198,891 during the year.
+The directors have reviewed the projected cash flows for the company and on the basis of the projected cash flow information, the funds raised during the year, the prospects for raising additional equity as required and taking into account the high potential of the acreage under licence, they consider it appropriate to prepare the financial statements on a going concern basis.
 The financial statements do not include any adjustments to the carrying amount, or classification of assets and liabilities, if the company was unable to continue as a going concern in the future.